SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 ### Add NuGet References

-To use this package, add references to:
+To use this package, add NuGet package references to:

-* the NuGet package `Steeltoe.Security.Authentication.OpenIdConnect`
+* `Steeltoe.Security.Authentication.OpenIdConnect`
 * `Steeltoe.Configuration.CloudFoundry` (so that Cloud Foundry service bindings can be read by Steeltoe)

 ### Configure Settings